By Jerry Tardif

 More than once, I've had a dog (or three) jump out of the bushes twenty feet or so in front while at a gallop and the horse I was riding shied sideways at incredible speed (I'm still amazed at their power and light-speed reflexes).

-I took a tumble last autumn while at a walk when a horse in a temporary paddock on the other side of a grove of trees squealed loudly because he was startled by the sound of my horse passing; so my horse spun around on a dime and I slid down his side onto the rocky gravel below.
+I took a tumble one autumn while at a walk when a horse in a temporary paddock on the other side of a grove of trees squealed loudly because he was startled by the sound of my horse passing; so my horse spun around on a dime and I slid down his side onto the rocky gravel below.